rr789451/AERIA/README.md

 ## Project Structure

-The project follows a common Node.js project structure:
+The project follows a common Expo project structure:

 - **app/index.jsx**: Entry point to the app with an onboarding screen.